10 inspirations to visit Kranj

 The people of Kranj live in harmony with nature and the power of the two rivers.
 The Kokra River canyon just below the city is a unique phenomenon.
 A walk by the river is a refreshing experience.
 On the other side, the old town is embraced by the Sava River, a true paradise for fishing and fly-fishing.

 Kranj cuisine can not be missed anywhere in Slovenia.
 Who doesn’t know the famous Kranj sausage?
 Did you know that we also have Kranj beer?
 Together they are ideal culinary couple.
-On hiking trips it is the most beautiful to stop at one of the tourist farms, while the street festival of freshly prepared delicacies called Kranska Kuhna invites you to visit the town.
+We recommend those with a sweet tooth to try the Carniolan štruklje, an exceptional dessert prepared according to the recipe of Magdalena Pleiweis from the 19th century.
+On hiking trips, it’s best to stop at one of the tourist farms, and the city invites you to a street festival of freshly prepared delicacies, which we call Kranska kuhna.

 The city of Kranj is permeated by the urban artistic rhythm.
 Exhibitions open one after another; here is a new photo exhibition, there a wall painting, while an exhibition of local painters invites visitors on the other side.
 The evening programme is full of various music and other cultural events in the open air or indoor and in clubs.